fluent/fluent-bit-docs/administration/scheduling-and-retries.md

 * Retry
 * Error

-If the return status was **OK**, it means it was successfully able to process and flush the data, if it returned an **Error** status, means that an unrecoverable error happened and the engine should not try to flush that data again.
+If the return status was **OK**, it means it was successfully able to process and flush the data.
+If it returned an **Error** status, it means that an unrecoverable error happened and the engine should not try to flush that data again.
 If a **Retry** was requested, the _Engine_ will ask the _Scheduler_ to retry to flush that data, the Scheduler will decide how many seconds to wait before that happens.

 ## Configuring Wait Time for Retry